Mass varying dark matter and its cosmological signature: Introduction

-The plan of the paper is as follows.
+The outline of the paper is as follows.
 We describe the background evolution of \species{} and compute the new effects in the background level observable in Sec.\,\ref{sec:bkg}.
 In Sec.\,\ref{sec:power_spectra}, we solve the Boltzmann equations of the perturbation quantities and compute the changes in the matter and CMB power spectra, followed by statistical comparison of our results with the SDSS Lyman-$\alpha$ data.
-In Sec.\,\ref{sec:model_discussion}, we give a brief discussion about the particle physics models of this scenario.
-We conclude in Sec.\,\ref{sec:conclusion}.
+Finally, We conclude in Sec.\,\ref{sec:conclusion}.